dubeyrahul/dubeyrahul.github.io/posts/llms/making-a-transformer.md

 ##### Layer Normalization v/s Batch Normalization
 One might wonder, don't we have a batch normalization technique?
 Why don't we use that instead of creating a new normalization technique?
 First, as the name suggests, batch normalization normalizes each input in the entire batch to have mean of 0 and variance of 1, whereas layer normalization normalizes each input independently.
 Say, we have a batch Y of y_i, batch size=N. Each y_i has say J features, then batch normalization gathers each feature f_j from the entire batch, giving us N values of feature f_j.
 We then compute mean/variance and normalize f_j.
 There is a subtle difference in this process v/s layer normalization.

-When we have to use varying batch sizes (distributed training) or small batch sizes (in case of LLMs which are very big, sometimes we cannot fit a large number of examples in a batch due to resource constraints), layer normalization provides a better performance because on small batch sizes.
+When we have to use varying batch sizes (distributed training) or small batch sizes (in case of LLMs which are very big, sometimes we cannot fit a large number of examples in a batch due to resource constraints), layer normalization provides better performance on small batch sizes.
 A good heuristic/practice in industry is to use Batch normalization for CNNs and when one can fit a large number of samples in a batch and use Layer normalization for RNNs/Transformers where batch size may vary or batch size is small.

 ##### Scale and Shift
 Another thing to mention are the scale and shift parameters.
 Scale and shift are learnable parameters that change the output of layer normalization.
 Say N(x) is output of a layer once it is normalized , γ=scale and β=shift, then the final output of layer normalization L(x) = γ * N(x) + β.